 The ups and downs of temperature that I wrote about in the last post continue.
-One day I’ll be slogging through inches of snow, and a few of days later it may have all melted away.
+One day I’ll be slogging through inches of snow, and a few days later it may have all melted away.
 Then it will become bitterly cold again.
-When snaps cold quickly, there are always new ice formations along the route that I often follow (a former railway line, converted to a walking trail) – ice from water forcing its way through the walls of the rock cut, and ice in some of the small streams that intersect the trail.
+When it snaps cold quickly, there are always new ice formations along the route that I often follow (a former railway line, converted to a walking trail) – ice from water forcing its way through the walls of the rock cut, and ice in some of the small streams that intersect the trail.
 It can be a challenge to photograph.
 Footing is often uneven and insecure.
 And the hands start to freeze up quickly, even though I always layer gloves, and wear a thinner inner glove when operating the camera.
 But persevering has its rewards.